mironouz/L4-preparation/module4/README.md

 Yes, we can observe absolutely the same situation.

-D) find user with marks by partial surname
+D) find user with marks by partial surname;

 ```sql
 explain analyse select distinct s.student_id, name, surname from students s join exam_results er on s.student_id = er.student_id where surname like '%ram%';